與善仁,言善信

 Emily Kluge serves as a fellow of the Works-in-Progress series for the 四海为学 “Collaborative Learning” project.
 She is a PhD student in the department of philosophy at Duke University, where she concentrates on Chinese and comparative philosophy.
 Emily holds a MA in Chinese philosophy and culture from Fudan University.
 Her current research focuses on ethics, agency, and language.

 Gina Lebkuecher serves as a fellow of the Works-in-Progress series for the 四海为学 “Collaborative Learning” project.
-She is a PhD candidate in the department of philosophy at Loyola University, Chicago.
+She is a Post-Doctoral researcher at Wuhan University.
 Her research agenda aims to create spaces in which meta-, normative, and comparative ethics can inform practical, applied ethical considerations and illuminate the harms of systems of marginalization and oppression.

 Yuan Ai serves as fellow of the 四海为学 “Collaborative Learning” project.
 She is an associate professor at Tsinghua University in the department of philosophy, school of humanities.
 Her main research interests include early Chinese intellectual history, Daoist philosophy, and comparative ethics.
 She writes on Nonverbal Communication; Silence; Laugher; Rhetorical Questions.